 Back then, I thought of investing as something for high-powered lawyers and Wall Street traders with suits and briefcases, not writing majors buying jeans on clearance.
 It seemed inaccessible; a separate world.
 But I dived in anyway, and you know what?
 I quickly discovered that you don’t have to be an expert to learn to invest or be a successful investor.
 In fact, I’d argue that many “experts” are more prone to believing they can time the market (you can’t) and making overconfident moves that ruin them.

 So, you don’t have to know all the investing terminology or have a five-year market forecast in order to begin investing.
 Simple investment strategies tend to be the best ones anyway.
-Here’s how to start learning to invest.
+Here’s how to start learning to invest with little money as a beginner.

 1. For Free Money: Matched Company 401(k)